mohartig/Website/content/authors/admin/_index.md

 ## About Me

 I'm a PhD candidate in Agricultural Economics at the University of Göttingen and the CRC 1502 DETECT.
-My research focuses on spatial analysis, spatial downscaling, and the interaction of Climate (extremes) with productivity and efficiency of European agricultural farms.
+My research focuses on spatial analysis, spatial downscaling, and the interaction of climate (extremes) with productivity and efficiency of European agricultural farms.